bobbybudnick/SFS-Infrastructure/README.md

 This contains among other things the postgresql database.
 This would need to be erased or renamed to reset passwords.

+15. The end of Haiku OS
+Does not boot at all with any options with PC stick.
+Was very unstable with Asus gaming laptop.
+Was fairly unstable with Gateway laptop.
+So is not going to work moving forward as monitor 3.
+Unable to be used in a professional setting until changes are made.

+16. Monitor 2 visualizations
+Terminal with iftop
+Virtualization server web page
+News stream from HDHomerun
+Status HTML page

-15. An effort to replace all commercial computers
+17. An effort to replace all commercial computers
 Commercial computers can be expensive and a liability.
 Custom computers are more flexible with ultimately wider parts availability.
 Administration tablet will be the 6th after router.